Carmichael coal mine: Environmental activism: Stop Adani

+Similarly, public opinion on the Adani Carmichael coal mine in Queensland has been divided.
+The Australia Institute polling found that 44% of respondents opposed the project, while 30% expressed support.
+Among these, 23% were strongly opposed, whereas 8% were strongly in favour.
+Further, research highlighted why Adani's Carmichael coal mine is not yet "ready to go", highlighting several significant factors that may delay its progress.

 Financial issues

 In 2015, a number of major international banks publicly ruled out financing the coal mine, railway line or shipping terminal.
 This included more than half of the top 20 coal financing banks globally, such as Citigroup, JP Morgan Chase, Goldman Sachs, Deutsche Bank, Royal Bank of Scotland, HSBC, Barclays, Credit Agricole and Société Générale.
 Standard Chartered provided financing to the project, but Adani ended the bank's advisory contract.

-Large coal projects in Australia typically engage with one or more of the ‘big four’ Australian banks in arranging or providing debt.
+Large coal projects in Australia typically engage with one or more of the "big four" Australian banks in arranging or providing debt.
 However, National Australia Bank announced in September 2015 that it would not fund the project, followed by Westpac in April 2015 and ANZ Bank in August 2017.

 Before the mine's construction, some analysts doubted the mine was viable given the price of coal at the time.
 In November 2014, one analyst predicted that a price of about $100–$110 a tonne was required for the project be financially viable.
 The price of coal fluctuated significantly over following years; from US$60/t in 2015, then US$115/t in 2018 and US$170/t in May 2021.
 The company claims that it has agreements in place to sell 10 million tonnes of coal from the mine.